PabloRees/South-African-crypto-market-prediction/Scripts/WriteUp.md

 *Figure 9: Histogram of the continuous target variable*

 Category 4 indicates a change in the ZAR-BTC price of between -0,058% and +0,000125% while category 5 indicates a change of between +0,000125% and +0,059%.
 Trading fees for market takers on VALR are 0.1% (reference).
 Thus, any trades made within categories 4 and 5 will lose money and are not worth attempting.
-However, it may be useful to know whether the price is likely to increase or decrease even within the 0.1% range.
+However, it may be useful to know whether the price is likely to increase or decrease, even within the 0.1% range.
 Re-categorizing the ZAR-BTC variable into 4 categories - according to Equation 2 - allows for this type of analysis.
-Over the 28 months analyzed here there were a total of 89306 occasions where the price of Bitcoin changed by more than 0.1% in a minute (about 22% of the samples split evenly between increases and decreases) for an average of 3189.5 times per month, or ~101 times per day.
-However, these occasions only account for 56% of the data lies in category 2 and 22% in category 3 and thus prediction models trained on the data are still vulnerable to bias.
+Over the 28 months analyzed here there were a total of 89306 occasions where the price of Bitcoin changed by more than 0.1% in a minute (about 22% of the samples split almost evenly between increases and decreases) for an average of 3189.5 times per month, or ~101 times per day.
-Although, it may be to a lesser extent because the outlying fields contain a greater proportion of the data.
-Further, it is also possible to penalize ML algorithms for missing outliers using...
+However, 56% of the data lies in category 2 and 22% in category 3 and thus prediction models trained on the data are still vulnerable to bias due to the distribution; although, it may be to a lesser extent because the outlying fields contain a greater proportion of the data.
+This is revealed to be true in the next section.

 $$ Ycat=   \left\{
 \begin{array}{ll}